 Then movement of tectonic plates made a ridge to the west of the pans and water could no longer pass.
 ‘Water from the lakes evaporated and left condensed minerals and salt behind,’ said Bacos.
 ‘There used to be people and lots of animals on the pans, and Stone Age implements are still discovered there.’

-We stayed over in one of the huts built in the style of the Kalanga people (or Bakalanga).
+We stayed over in one of Planet Baobabs' huts built in the style of the Kalanga people (or Bakalanga), which makes this place unique among Botswana lodges.
 Each has a different bright design painted on the outside.
 Grace at reception told me that the patterns were traditional but not the colours, which would traditionally have been earthier tones that came from clay and plants instead of a tin of Plascon.

 When the wind came up in the afternoon, mopane leaves skittered across our walled yard.
 With the top half of the stable door open, I looked out at a huge baobab tree in the soft light before sunset.
 Electrified paraffin lamps lit the meandering paths to the huts at night.
 Some of the baobabs were lit up too, lending the camp a magical fairytale atmosphere.